-This bourbon chicken recipe is quick easy to make with juicy chunks of chicken simmered in a sweet and spicy brown sugar sauce, a classic from Louisiana.
-A perfect weeknight meal.
+This bourbon chicken recipe is melt-in-your-mouth delicious with juicy chunks of chicken simmered in a sweet and spicy brown sugar sauce, the perfect one-pan meal.

 If you're looking for a quick and easy weeknight chicken dinner with a combination of sweet and spicy, Bourbon Chicken is a recipe you'll want to keep in your recipe collection.

 Bourbon chicken is a southern dish with chunks of juicy chicken simmered in a sticky bourbon and brown sugar sauce, with a sweet and spicy kick.
 It is named for its use of bourbon, but also for Bourbon Street in New Orleans, where the dish originated.

 You may have encountered the dish in Cajun restaurants or Chinese restaurants from the area, or heck, in mall food courts or other simple menus.
 It looks like a Chinese dish, and may be Asian inspired, but it's considered Cajun.